OpenSecuritySummit/oss2019/content/participant/francisco-novo.md

 - DevSecOps Maturity Model (DSOMM)
 - Securing the CI Pipeline
 - Zap - How to use it
-- How to scale Threat Modeling.
+- How to scale Threat Modeling
 status: done
 title: Francisco Novo
 travel-from: Malaga, ES